2014–15 Cypriot First Division

 The 2014–15 Cypriot First Division was the 76th season of the Cypriot top-level football league.
 It began on 23 August 2014 and ended on 24 May 2015.
 APOEL were the defending champions.

-The league reduced from 14 to 12 teams this season, comprised ten teams from the 2013–14 season and two promoted teams from the 2013–14 B1 Division.
-APOEL won the league for a 24th time and a third time in a row, after amassing 62 points.
+The league this edition was reduced from 14 to 12 teams: ten teams from the 2013–14 season and two promoted teams from the 2013–14 B1 Division.
+APOEL won the league for a 24th successive time and a third consecutive season, after 62 points.

 Teams

 Promotion and relegation (pre-season)

 Enosis Neon Paralimni and Alki Larnaca were relegated at the end of the first stage of the 2013–14 season after finishing in the bottom two places of the table.
 They were joined by Aris Limassol and AEK Kouklia, who finished at the bottom of the second-phase relegation group.

 The relegated teams were replaced by 2013–14 B1 Division champions Ayia Napa and runners-up Othellos Athienou.